Luvesilocin

 Luvesilocin, also known as RE104 and FT-104, as well as 4-glutaryloxy-N,N-diisopropyltryptamine (4-HO-DiPT O-glutarate or 4-GO-DiPT), is a psychedelic drug of the tryptamine and 4-hydroxytryptamine families which is under development for the treatment of psychiatric disorders.
 It is taken orally or by subcutaneous injection.

 The drug is a prodrug ester of 4-HO-DiPT, which acts as a non-selective serotonin receptor agonist including of the serotonin 5-HT_{2A} receptor.
-4-HO-DiPT produces psychedelic-like effects in animals.

 Luvesilocin was first described in the literature in 2021.
 It is under development for the treatment of postpartum depression and treatment-resistant depression.
 As of September 2025, the drug has reached phase 2 clinical trials.
 A phase 3 trial is planned for 2026.

 Use and effects

 Luvesilocin (RE104; 4-GO-DiPT) Drug Effects Questionnaire (DEQ) "feel high" ratings at doses of 5 to 40 mg via subcutaneous injection over 6 hours.

 The effects of luvesilocin have been clinically studied.
 It was evaluated at doses of 5 to 40 mg (equivalent to ~4–32 mg 4-HO-DiPT) by subcutaneous injection in this study.
 The drug was specifically assessed in terms of modified Drug Effects Questionnaire (DEQ) ratings, Mystical Experience Questionnaire (MEQ) ratings, and adverse effects.
 The mean duration of the psychedelic experience after administration of luvesilocin at a dose of 30 mg was found to be 3.6 hours.